kripken/intensityengine/README.markdown

 Notes
 =====

-1. The Intensity Engine is licensed under the GNU Affero General Public License (GNU Affero GPL), see LICENSE.txt.
-For more about licensing, visit our website, www.intensityengine.com.
+1. The Intensity Engine is licensed under the MIT/X11 license.
+See COPYING.txt for details.
-   (Some directories contain files under other licenses.
-See the license descriptions in each such directory.)
 2. For more information, including links to the mailing list, bugs, wiki, etc., see the main website,